galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 After learning on the training dataset, we should evaluate the performance on the test dataset to know whether the learning algorithm learned a good classifier from the training dataset or not.
 This classifier is used to predict a new sample and a similar accuracy is expected.

-Now, we will predict class in the test dataset using this classifier in order to see if it has learned important features which can generalize on a new dataset.
+Now, we will predict the class in the test dataset using this classifier in order to see if it has learned important features which can be generalized on a new dataset.
 The test dataset (`test_rows`) contains the same number of features but does not contain the `Class` column.
 This is predicted using the trained classifier.

 > ### {% icon hands_on %} Hands-on: Predict class using the logistic regression classifier